The Stars (Are Out Tonight): Composition and reception

 According to Rolling Stones Eric B. Danton, "the song starts with a slow, heavy backbeat and guttural guitar that dissolve into a propulsive bassline topped with shards of guitar and atmospheric synthesizers, for an effect reminiscent of vintage Bowie."

 Andrew Trendell of Gigwise described the song as a "fierce but vibrant classic Bowie rocker in the vein of material from the brilliant ‘Scary Monsters (And Super Creeps)’," while Billboard critic Eric B. Danton interpreted it as "a return to alternative rock for Bowie."

 Music video

 The official music video for the song premiered on 25 February 2013, and was made by Italian-Canadian director Floria Sigismondi.
 It stars Bowie and English actress Tilda Swinton as his wife.
-Andreja Pejić and Saskia de Brauw appear as two celebrities who disrupt the couple's lives.
+Music producer Yves Rothman as a band member and Andreja Pejić and Saskia de Brauw appear as two celebrities who disrupt the couple's lives.
 The Norwegian model Iselin Steiro plays the young Bowie.